 </ul>

-We can easily adjust the display strategy of a single page dynamically according to the business logic without modifying the parameters of the label itself.
+In this way, we can easily adjust the display strategy of a single page dynamically according to the business logic without modifying the parameters of the tag itself.

 Summary

-AnQiCMSpageListThe label provides a unified entry for all single-page data on the website with its simple and powerful default behavior.It does not preset complex filtering logic, but leaves the choice entirely to the template developer, who can achieve fine-grained management and personalized display of single-page data through conditional judgments and loop controls within the template.This design concept is the embodiment of AnQiCMS achieving a balance between content operation efficiency and flexibility.
+AnQiCMS'pageListThe tag provides a unified entry point for all single-page data on the website with its simple and powerful default behavior.It does not preset complex filtering logic, but instead gives full control to the template developer, through conditional judgments and loop controls within the template, achieving fine-grained management and personalized display of single-page data.This design concept is a reflection of the balance between content operation efficiency and flexibility in AnQiCMS.

-A1: According to AnQiCMS design,pageListTags are mainly used to obtain list data on a single page, itdoes not provide pagination parameters directly(such aslimitortype="page")。 EnglishSingle-page applications usually have a limited number, such as "About UsforLoopingsliceFiltering and other methods are used for limited simulation, but if faced with a large number of single-page applications that require complex pagination, it may be necessary to consider adjusting the content model or conducting secondary development.
+A1: According to the design of AnQiCMS,pageListTags are mainly used to obtain the list data of a single page, itdoes not provide pagination parameters directly(such aslimitortype="page")。A single page usually contains a limited number, such as 'About Us', 'Contact Us', etc., so it is designed by default to retrieve all data at once.If you have a few single-page pages that need to be displayed in batches, you can use them inside the templateforrepeatedlysliceFiltering and other methods can be used for limited simulation, but when facing a large number of single-page applications that require complex pagination, it may be necessary to consider adjusting the content model or carrying out secondary development.

-Q2: How to fetch only specific single pages instead of all pages?
+Q2: How to retrieve only specific single pages instead of all pages?

 {% pageList pages %}